AndreBaltazar8/ablac/docs/language.md

 `~` operate on every bit in that width. `<<` shifts left, `>>` is arithmetic for signed types and logical for unsigned types, and `>>>` is always logical.
 A negative signed shift count or a count greater than or equal to the type width produces zero.
-Both operands must have the same integer type; use an explicit primitive conversion when widths differ.
-Prefix `^binding` remains the delegate projection; between two integer expressions, `^` is XOR.
+Arithmetic and `&`, `|`, and `^` operands must have the same integer type.
+A shift count may use any integer type and is converted to the shifted value's width before the range check, so `i32(value) >> 24` does not need a redundant `i32(24)`.
+Use an explicit primitive conversion for other mixed-width operations.
+Prefix `^binding` remains the delegate projection;
+between two integer expressions, `^` is XOR.

 `if` and `when` are expressions when all paths yield compatible values: